Jo Fong and Sonia Hughes: Neither Here Nor There

 About the artists.
 Jo and Sonia have worked together on several project including Wallflower and Entitled for Quarantine and recently Ways of Being Together and The Kitchen Table research as part of Jo’s Creative Wales Award Project 2017.
-Jo and Sonia will be contributing to National Theatre Wales’ and Quarantine’s new co-production for Festival of Voice, the new creation is called English.
+Jo and Sonia contributed to National Theatre Wales’ and Quarantine’s new co-production for Festival of Voice called English.

 Sonia Hughes is a writer and performer.
 Collaborations have been with dancers, directors and visual artists Darren Pritchard, Mark Whitelaw, Mem Morrison, Max Webster, Humberto Velez, Fiona Wright and Eggs Collective.
 Her extensive work with Quarantine as writer includes the award-winning Susan and Darren, the epic Summer.
 Autumn.
 Winter.
 Spring and What is the City But the People? for Manchester International Festival 2017.